gsmitheidw/bulk-sharedmatches/README.md

 # bulk-sharedmatches

 Powershell script to partially-automate the opening of shared DNA matches on [Ancestry.com](https://www.ancestry.com)

 This is to aid anyone using the [Leeds Method](https://www.danaleeds.com/the-leeds-method/) to categorise DNA matches.
 I have written this to minimise the number of keyboard presses and mouse clicks to open a batch of relatives profile pages in seperate browser tabs, then browse to the shared matches section of each person's page.

 Ancestry.com does not provide any public api access.
-It may be possible to achieve this with Selenium, sending keypresses is somewhat primitive - however it is not likely to overload Ancestry's servers particularly with timings and small batches as currently set.
+It may be possible to achieve this with [Selenium](https://www.selenium.dev/), sending keypresses is somewhat primitive - however it is not likely to overload Ancestry's servers particularly with timings and small batches as currently set.
+This script runs without any software installation or 3rd party products.

 ## Requirements: